raquo/scala-dom-testutils/README.md

 If the mechanics of `MountOps` do not work for you, you can bypass `MountOps` altogether and just call `ExpectedNode.checkNode(actualNode)` directly to get a list of errors.

 **With ScalaTest**: Your test suite should extend the `MountSpec` trait.
 Use `mount` and `expectNode` methods in your test code.
 You can call `unmount` and then `mount` again within one test if you want to test multiple unrelated nodes (e.g. different variations in a loop).
+See Laminar's test suite for an example.

-**Without ScalaTest**: Write a tiny adapter like `MountSpec` for your test framework, which would:
+**Without ScalaTest**: You could write a tiny adapter like `MountSpec` for your test framework, which would:

 - Extend `MountOps` and provide `doAssert` / `doFail` implementations specific to your test framework
 - Call `resetDOM` in the beginning of each test, and `clearDOM` at the end of each test.

-Pull requests for such adapters for popular test frameworks are welcome.

-**To power your library's test utils**: If you are building or using a DOM construction / manipulation library like e.g. React, you might want to override the `mount` / `unmount` methods to give your library the chance to do proper setup and cleanup.
-Instead of calling super methods for these, you can make use of `assertEmptyContainer` / `assertRootNodeMounted` / `mountedElementClue` the same way they are used in the default implementations in `MountOps`.

-For an example of the above, see [LaminarSpec](https://github.com/raquo/Laminar/blob/master/src/test/scala/com/raquo/laminar/utils/LaminarSpec.scala), which defines custom mounting / unmounting logic for [Laminar](https://github.com/raquo/Laminar)'s reactive nodes.
+- However, this project depends on ScalaTest, currently just for the `source.Position` macro, but in the future the integration could be deepened.
+- So, long term, you might be better off forking this project if you want to use a different testing library.

-If all this is more hassle than it's worth for your use case, just forgo `MountOps` and drop down to calling `ExpectedNode.checkNode(actualNode)` to get a list of errors, and build your own test util around it.
+- You could probably also forgo `MountOps` and other such files and drop down to calling `ExpectedNode.checkNode(actualNode)` to get a list of errors, and build your own test util around it.